 I worked in Kent for a year before joining Graham Heale in Hertfordshire where I built on my training for the next 5 years.
 In 1999 I moved to Poole.

+In her spare time Karen is a very competitive dinghy sailor sailing her RS200, or if it’s really blowing, kite-surfing.
 In 2016 she won the RS500 Nationals and placed well in the endeavour trophy for the national champions.
 She was also in the first all girl boat in the RS200 Nationals in Mounts Bay.